 If you have difficulty sleeping, despite following these sleep hygiene tips for more than 3 months, we recommend consulting a doctor or a behavioral sleep medicine specialist.
 They can identify the cause of sleeplessness and initiate treatment for a sleep disorder if any.

 Insomnia is the most common sleep disorder.
 Studies show 1 in 4 Americans develop insomnia every year.
 While most of them recover without medical help, others may need a doctor.
 Sleep hygiene is actually part of cognitive-behavioral therapy (CBT), a common method used to treat insomnia.

 Benefits of Maintaining Good Sleep Hygiene

-If you maintain good sleep hygiene, you reap all the benefits of quality sleep.
+If you maintain good sleep hygiene, you have a better chance of reaping all the health benefits of quality sleep.
 Peaceful, sound sleep has many advantages.
 Some of them are: